Rishabbh-Sahu/information_retrieval/README.md

 #### For building tf-idf matrix and getting similar documents:
 python find_similar_text.py
+(Above script supports user interactions, kindly check by entering text/pattern and the output would be the closest articles present based on your input)

 #### Where to use:
 1) Whenever you need to browse thru huge number of articles to find the most closest one w.r.t. your task, you can use tf-idf based matrix multiplication to achieve this very quickly